 It still blows my mind to say this.
-Two of my drawings were laser-engraved onto the side panels of a satellite, and then were loaded into a rocket and launched up to the International Space Station, and now are currently orbiting our planet at 7 kilometers a second.
-This epic feat — joining the largest art exhibition in outer space — was only possible due to the collaboration of two visionary teams at Planet Labs and Autodesk Pier 9.
+Two of my drawings were laser-engraved onto the side panels of a satellite, were loaded into a rocket and launched up to the International Space Station, and now are currently orbiting our planet at 7 kilometers a second.
+This epic feat — joining the largest art exhibition in outer space — was made possible by a collaboration of two visionary teams at Planet Labs and Autodesk Pier 9.

 Planet Labs is an aerospace company based in San Francisco.
 Their mission is to image the entire earth every day — documenting our planet’s changes over time and showing the effects we’re having on Spaceship Earth.
 Two years into their mission, they’ve already launched world’s largest fleet of earth-imaging satellites (and they’re just getting started).